dmbarbour/awelon/AboutABC.md

 1. naively encode binary data in a base16 alphabet
 2. specialize a compression pass to recognize base16

-The compression algorithms under consideration[*](doc/Compression.md) would encode large binaries with about 0.8% overhead.
+The compression algorithms under consideration[*](doc/Compression.md) would encode large binaries with about 0.8% overhead prior to the main compression, and with another 1:64 overhead if the binary itself cannot be compressed.
 This would be acceptable for almost any application.
 And even smaller binaries, like resource IDs (48 bytes), are encoded with a reasonable 4% overhead.

 I plan to use a non-conventional base16 alphabet: `bdfghjkmnpqstxyz`.
 This is the lower case English alphabet minus vowels `aeiou` and most ABC data plumbing operators `vrwlc`.
 This alphabet ensures this specialized compression primarily impacts intentionally binary encoded data.
 It also avoids risk of spelling offensive words by accident.